 Procedural generation as a teaching approach

-Computer Science Teaching Diary published on Thursday, November 17, 2022 (6 months, 2 weeks, and 6 days ago)
+Computer Science Teaching Diary published on Thursday, November 17, 2022 (one year, 8 months, and one week ago)

 The amazing thing about procedural generation is that infinite unique possibilities can be created with little work from humans (ref).
 I've been interested in procedural for a few years, and would encourage you to take a peek at the following resources to learn about procedural generation: